awsdocs/aws-transfer-user-guide/doc_source/API_DescribedExecution.md

 Required: No

  ** ServiceMetadata **   <a name="TransferFamily-Type-DescribedExecution-ServiceMetadata"></a>
-A container object for the session details associated with a workflow\.
+A container object for the session details that are associated with a workflow\.
 Type: [ServiceMetadata](API_ServiceMetadata.md) object
 Required: No